 Customer Management System

-Contact360 provides the Council with a single view of the customer and live intelligence to ensure service delivery and the information is tailored, personalised, targeted and responsive to individual needs.
-Contact360, also allows customers self-serve access to a range of digital transactions via a single account and will automate processes seamlessly with a number of back-office ICT systems.
+Contact360 (aka My Account) provides the council with a single view of the customer and live intelligence to ensure service delivery and the information is tailored, personalised, targeted and responsive to individual needs.
+Contact360 also allows customers self-serve access to a range of digital transactions via a single account and will automate processes seamlessly with a number of back-office ICT systems.
 The system is provided by Civica UK Limited.

 This may entail using information such as your name and address across a number of council services to ensure our records are up to date.
 If we become aware of services that you are entitled to which may benefit you we may also contact you to make you aware they are available.